andy770921/sketch-to-css-fonts/README.md

 2. The gulp-related packages was used for converting `.svg` into `.css`, `.ttf`, `.eot`, `.woff`, `.woff2`, `.svg`, and sample html.

-3. Beacuse of the compatibility of sketchtool, this repo can **only run in Mac-OS**.
+3. Beacuse of the compatibility of the sketchtool, this repo can **only run in Mac-OS** locally.

+4. GitHub Action supports Mac-OS runner, so output files `artifact.zip` can be downloaded in website, no matter what your local machine is.

 ## Acknowledgement: